-For the interim period from January 1, 2016 through July 28, 2016, Mantyla McReynolds, as our independent registered public accounting firm during such time, billed the approximate fees set forth in the first table below.
-During the interim period from July 29, 2016 through December 31, 2016, and for the fiscal year ended December 31, 2017, BDO, as our independent registered public accounting firm during such time, billed the approximate fees set forth in the second table below.
-The Board has considered the respective services provided by Mantyla McReynolds and BDO and has concluded that such services are compatible with the independence of Mantyla McReynolds and BDO as our principal accountants during the respective periods.
+For the fiscal years ended December 31, 2019 and December 31, 2018, BDO USA, LLP ("BDO"), as our independent registered public accounting firm during such time, billed the approximate fees set forth in the table below.
+The Board has considered the services provided by BDO and has concluded that such services are compatible with the independence of BDO as our principal accountants during such periods.